Mfundo-debug/pymc_files/README.md

 # pymc_files
 PyMC3 is a Python library for probabilistic programming.
+It allows users to define stochastic models using an intuitive syntax and then fit those models using a variety of numerical methods, including Markov Chain Monte Carlo (MCMC) and Variational Inference (VI).
+PyMC3 is built on top of Theano and can be used to solve a wide range of problems, including Bayesian regression, survival analysis, and time series analysis.
 It is widely used in machine learning, data science, and statistics